bonitoo-io/flux-java/README.md

 ### Queries
 There are two possibilities how to create Flux query:

-1. directly write Flux query
+1. Directly write Flux query
-2. use build-in operators
+2. Use build-in operators

 #### Flux query